mnevison/MPDeuce/README.md

     at processFlippedCards (game.js:107:19)
     at game.js:77:9"
     - This was resolved by adding some defensive checks, making sure there were exactly 2 cards stored and that they were both defined correctly.

+### Known Bugs

+- At time of writing there are no known bugs on the site.

+### Issues

+- I ran into a few issues during the development process.
+One of which was related to Bootstrap not enjoying being restyled.
+I fought hard with the navbar component that they provide to still function as it should, but also look and feel the way I wanted it to.
+- Burn out - This was more of a personal issue.
+Since starting the course in Feb, I've just focused on doing the course, learning as much as I can about development and programming and put the distractions/hobbies on hold.
+With working full time, having 2 young children that like to be active and have various after school activities they attend almost daily, it became a lot.
+I was a reasonable amount in front of where I needed to be when it came to the learning material vs submission dates, however, I fell into a funk and needed some **me** time, which lost me my gained time, to the point where my original project idea was going to take way too long!
+    - Moving forward I'm going to try and take a bit of time for myself, as I don't think the next 2 projects would allow for such a short development time.

 ## Credits